RepairKnowledge

 This is the most difficult but most important step.
 Due to visual adaptation, many overfilled patients do not believe they have a problem.
 Seeking objective professional evaluation is key.

-Step 2: Comprehensive Ultrasound Assessment
+Step 2: Comprehensive Ultrasound (Ultrasonography) Assessment

 Understand what currently exists in the body: